intel/neural-compressor/docs/engine.md

 ```
 You can add the tensor you want to the Output.
 Remember, all output tensors from operators should have operators take as input, that means output edges should have an end node.
 In this case, each operator's output has one or several other operators take as input.

 If you want to close log information of the `inferencer`, use the command `export GLOG_minloglevel=2` before executing the `inferencer`.  `export GLOG_minloglevel=1` will open the log information again.
-This command can also be used in python engine model.
+This command can also be used to run the model with Python APIs.

-### 2. Use the python API of engine model
+### 2. Use the python APIs

-If you use pip install -e . to install the engine in your current folder, please make sure to export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/your/libengine.so
+If you use pip install -e . to install the execution engine in your current folder, please make sure to export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/your/libengine.so

-Other installation method will have no need to set the library path.
+Other installation method you can skip the step.

 ```
-# import the engine model
+# import the model
 from engine_py import Model
 # load the model
 # config_path is the generated yaml file path
 # weight_path is the generated bin file path
 model = Model(config_path, weight_path)
-# use engine model to inference
+# use model to do inference
 out = model.forward([input_ids, segment_ids, input_mask])
 ```
-Engine python api support input numpy array and output numpy array. if you have several inputs, you can put them in to a list and feed to the model forward interface.
+Python API support input numpy array and output numpy array. if you have several inputs, you can put them in to a list and feed to the model forward interface.

 The `input_ids`, `segment_ids` and `input_mask` are the input numpy array data of a bert model, which have size (batch_size, seq_len).
 Note that the `out` is a list contains the bert model output numpy data (`out=[output numpy data]`).

 ## Get a low precision model using neural_compressor tool

-You may have a tensorflow or onnx model and want to have an high performance int8 engine ir, that will be easy to have
+It's easy to convert a tensorflow or onnx model to the int8 ir with high performance.

 ```
 from neural_compressor.experimental import Quantization, common